eminsafa/RoboRL-Navigator/README.md

 <br>
 <br>

-RoboRL Navigator is a project that provides Reinforcement Learning codebase for manipulator robots, especially Franka Emika Panda Robot initialized.
-It has Bullet and ROS Gazebo simulation environments to train the model to reach given position.
-It also uses an open-source Grasping Pose Detection project that can be tested on Gazebo Simulation or Real World.
+**RoboRL Navigator** is a project that offers a codebase for Reinforcement Learning tailored to manipulator robots, particularly the Franka Emika Panda Robot.
+The project includes both Bullet and ROS Gazebo simulation environments that can be used to train the model to reach a specified pose.
+It also utilizes an open-source Grasping Pose Detection project that can be tested in either the Gazebo Simulation environment or the Real World.

 RoboRL Navigator, already sim-to-real adjustment.
 Thus, trained models can be tested on real world.